top of page

 The Mount Olivet Discourse

-Writer's picture: Dr. Michael L. SmithDr.
-Michael L. Smith
+Dr. Michael L. Smith

 The Mount Olivet Discourse is the last major discourse Jesus had with his disciples.
 It was also his most prophetic and apocalyptic as he described events that would take place in Jerusalem and the end of the world.
-Before we review the discourse recorded in the Gospel of Matthew, we must first review the events documented in the previous chapters.
+"Some have noted that the Olivet Discourse is the key to eschatology, with 24:1-34 being the pivotal section and with much disagreement among commentators."
+[1] Therefore, we must understand the events that are recorded in the previous chapters of Matthew to comprehend the discourse Jesus had with his disciples fully.
 After Christ entered Jerusalem riding on a donkey, he cleared the money changers out of the temple [Matthew 21:12-17], cursed the fig tree [Matthew 21:18-19], and pronounced judgment on the religious leaders [Matthew 21:33-23:39].
-Jesus’ condemnation of Israel was due to their rejection of him [Matthew 21:33-46, 22:1-14, 23:1-39].
-[1]
+"Jesus’ judgment, condemnation, and rejection of Israel was due to their rejection of him" [Matthew 21:33-46, 22:1-14, 23:1-39].
+[2] In context, the parables of the two sons [Matthew 21:28-33], the vineyard [Matthew 21:33-46], and the marriage feast [Matthew 22:1-14] function as three parables that sequentially depict Israel's indictment [21:28-32], sentence [21:33-46], and execution [22:1-14].
+[3]

 Jesus' discourse with his disciples was in response to them pointing out the splendor and beauty of the temple buildings.
 To their dismay, Christ prophesied their impending destruction: "Do you see all these buildings?
 I tell you the truth, they will be completely demolished.
 Not one stone will be left on top of another" [Matthew 24:1-2 NLT].
 That statement prompted his disciples to ask the following questions: "Tell us, when will all this happen?
 What will sign your return and the end of the world?"
 [Matthew 24:3 NLT].
 Jesus answered his disciples' questions by giving them a series of signs they would see during their lifetime [Matthew 24:4-28] and distinguished them from the signs that will be seen by people living in the last days [Matthew 24:29-30].

 The first sign Jesus gave his disciples was the rise of false prophets coming in his name, and deceiving people: "Take heed that no man deceive you.
-For many shall come in my name, saying I am the Christ; and shall deceive many" [Matthew 24:4-5 KJV].
+For many shall come in my name, saying I am the Christ; and shall deceive many"[Matthew 24:4-5 KJV].
 These false prophets will come in Jesus’ name, declaring Jesus is the Christ, and use signs and wonders to deceive people [Matthew 24:5,11].

 It seems illogical for false prophets to deceive people if they come in Jesus' name and declare that Jesus is the Christ, but the deception will be in distorting the words of Christ and claiming the false gospel they preach is the word of God.
 This is exactly what Satan did in the garden.
-Satan didn't deny God; he distorted the word of God and made it appealing to the flesh "You will not surely die.....you will be like God" [Genesis 3:4-5].
+Satan didn't deny God; he distorted the word of God and made it appealing to the flesh "You will not die.....you will be like God" [Genesis 3:4-5].
 Distorting the word of God is a tactic of Satan and the common thread that binds false prophets.

 There are several examples recorded in the Old Testament of false prophets who prophesied lies in the name of the Lord, and God brought judgment upon them and on the people who believed them: “The prophets are prophesying lies in my name.
 I did not send them, nor did I command them or speak to them.
 They are prophesying to you a lying vision, worthless divination, and the deceit of their own minds.
 Therefore, thus says the Lord concerning the prophets who prophesy in my name although I did not send them, who say, ‘Sword and famine shall not come upon this land:" By sword and famine, those prophets shall be consumed.
 And the people to whom they prophesy shall be cast out in the streets of Jerusalem, victims of famine and sword, with none to bury them—their wives, their sons, and their daughters.
 For I will pour out their evil upon them" [Jeremiah 14:13-16].